iTwin/itwin-cli/docs/itwin101.md

 ### 🌐 Geospatial Visualization with Cesium

-One of the most exciting features of the iTwin Platform CLI is its integration with **Cesium Sandcastle**, CesiumJS's interactive 3D globe environment.
+One of the most exciting features of the iTwin CLI is its integration with **Cesium Sandcastle**, CesiumJS's interactive 3D globe environment.

 > Push your iTwin to Sandcastle and instantly visualize infrastructure assets in a real-world geospatial context.